guillemontecinos/itp_fall_2018_animation/README.md

 [![](https://github.com/guillemontecinos/itp_fall_2018_animation/blob/master/week_1/WWLED5.jpg)](https://player.vimeo.com/video/298285612)

 ## Week 2 - Storyboard development and assets creation
 For week 2 we were committed to work in groups to develop a storyboard for a 1-3 minutes animation in AfterFX.
-For this I worked with Mingna Li and Nianqi Zhang
+For this I worked with Mingna Li and [Nianqi Zhang](https://wp.nyu.edu/nianqi/category/2018/animation/).

+Thursday after class my group and I talked about developing a non-sense story in which characters have behaviors that they don't use to have in *real life* (is that non-sense enough?), as Trump being kind or a flower growing up from a machine.
+We actually started with a flower, and that was all we had.
+Our expectations were not to tell a story of a nice flower but to set it in a weird landscape or make it fight or be rude, as the flowers of Pink Floyd's movie *The Wall* that represent passion and destruction